cs1302uga/cs1302-exercises/misc/MacOS.md

 commands that you type and the programs that you run will be executed on the remote server instead of on your local machine.

+## Setup `Ctrl-<SPACE>`

+If typing `Ctrl-<SPACE>` (i.e., `⌃Space`) changes your keyboard layout, then you will need to adjust some settings as that keyboard shortcut is used heavily in one of the programs we'll be using this semester. **If it doesn't, then you can skip to the next section.**

+To fix `Ctrl-<SPACE>`, go to the "Keyboard Settings" for your Mac, then select the "Shortcuts" tab.
+Find the shortcut that is mapped to `⌃Space` and either change it or disable it.
+Once you've made the change, you should be all set as far as `Ctrl-<SPACE>` is concerned.

 ## Open Terminal

 MacOS comes with a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator)